… from Russia Today, Moscow

 “This entire summit was based on not just selling weapons, but on also isolating Iran.
 When you have a summit based on American-Arab-Islamic understanding, and you exclude Iran, which is a state that’s majority Shia.
 And you have an audience full of the Sunni leaders from Arab countries, it sends a message.
 So it is about isolating Iran, as well as it has been sending a message to Iran that ‘we’re all against you’,” she told RT.

-Posted by Jim W. Dean, Managing Editor on May 28, 2017, With 1718 Reads Filed under WarZone.
+Posted by Jim W. Dean, Managing Editor on May 28, 2017, With 1728 Reads Filed under WarZone.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.